NZK95/grubmod/README.md

 > This software does not guarantee any increase in performance and is intended for enthusiasts only. <br>
 > You use this program at your own risk. <br>

-By default, BIOS/UEFI only shows users a small part of its variables (settings).
-Most of them are hidden, and the standard interface doesn’t display them.
-These hidden options control everything — from memory timings to CPU power parameters.
-**BIOS/UEFI variables** are key–value pairs stored in non-volatile memory (NVRAM).
-Manufacturers usually lock access to these variables.

-**grubmod** is a tool that allows you to view and modify hidden BIOS variables directly through the GRUB bootloader using a convenient graphical interface.
-It automatically generates a valid script with the desired changes and applies it following the given instructions.

 ## Known Issues
 - As far as known, it doesn’t work on AMD systems.